IngmarBitter/defenders/md/Molinism/Molinism.slides.md

 >>> choosing faith is what communicates to God that we are accepting His offer to re-establish the relationship

 ---
 ## Regeneration + Justification

 Regeneration: God gives us a new heart / life. <br>
-Justification: God flipps our moral legal status from guilty to righteous.
+Justification: God flipps our moral legal status from guilty to righteous.<br>
 Both are simultaneous, part of the same package deal.

 | Calvinism                         | Ariminianism | Molinism |